viktorbezdek/awesome-github-projects/README.md

 - [novitalabs/AnimateAnyone](https://github.com/novitalabs/AnimateAnyone) - Unofficial Implementation of Animate Anyone by Novita AI
 - [bin123apple/AutoCoder](https://github.com/bin123apple/AutoCoder) - We introduced a new model designed for the Code generation task.
 Its test accuracy on the HumanEval base dataset surpasses that of GPT-4 Turbo (April 2024) and GPT-4o.
 - [Dataherald/dataherald](https://github.com/Dataherald/dataherald) - Interact with your SQL database, Natural Language to SQL using LLMs
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs,
+Build custom agents, personalized automati
 - [Doriandarko/maestro](https://github.com/Doriandarko/maestro) - A framework for Claude Opus to intelligently orchestrate subagents.
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Agents with memory, knowledge, tools and reasoning
 - [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-V 2.6: A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone